-Have Jennifer Garner And Ben Affleck On The Road Of Reconciliation?
+Are Jennifer Garner And Ben Affleck On The Road Of Reconciliation?

 — Amir Higher (@AmirHigher) January 15, 2017

-The estranged couple were thrown into a media circus after announcing their split in 2015.
+The estranged couple was thrown into a media circus after announcing their split in 2015.
 A nanny scandal followed the announcement involving the couple’s former nanny Christine Ouzounian.
 Although tabloids took the angle that the nanny was the reason for the split, Affleck and his reps denied the allegations, and Garner even shared that they were heading for a split long before any news of the scandal broke.
 Garner finally broke her silence in an interview with Vanity Fair, within which she shared her enduring affections for Ben, despite the struggles they have experienced as a couple.

 “I didn’t marry the big fat movie star; I married him.
 And I would go back and remake that decision.
 I ran down the beach to him, and I would again.
 You can’t have these three babies and so much of what we had. “